Tonkadora/Vault/Session Notes/Session 1.md

 - dont go through at night

-arigol - came to deliver the note (vistony)
+arigol - came to deliver the note (vistany)
 Note:
 has a crest of some kind on the letter
 Irena cannot be saved